qMRLab/qmrlab.github.io/_posts/2018-12-19-NeuroImage-special-issue-on-microstructure.md

 hidden: true
 ---

-Recently, NeuroImage published a special issue on microstructure.
-The idea of creating this special issue was born after the workshop "Toward a Super-Big Brain: Promises & Pitfalls of Microstructural Imaging" organized by the Quebec Bio-Imaging Network, held in Montreal from 3-5 August 2016.
-This special issue contains 39 scientific articles encompassing both comprehensive reviews and original research.
-For the past month, we have been tweeting about the articles, and we decided to collect all the tweets in one place to summarize this special issue.
+On November 15 the <a href="https://www.sciencedirect.com/journal/neuroimage/vol/182">Neuroimage special issue on microstructure</a> was officially out.
+Two years in the making, the special issue collected 39 scientific articles by the leaders in the field.
+In the weeks following the special issue publication, we decided to do a social media experiment: For every paper we tweeted a brief summary and a key figure from the article.
+With 300+ retweets, 500+ likes and 1000+ link clicks, our social media blitz attracted significant attention from the microstructural imaging community.
+100,000 Twitter impressions later, we compiled all those tweets on this page, providing readers with a unique snapshot of the state of the art in the field of microstructure circa 2019.

 <a class="twitter-timeline" data-chrome="noheader nofooter" href="https://twitter.com/TommyBoshkovski/timelines/1075416015763320832?ref_src=twsrc%5Etfw">Tweets on the NeuroImage special issue on microstructure</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>